How Can I Ease My Fears About Dental Care Without Medication?

 Typically, not.
 Sleep dentistry is usually reserved for oral surgery and lengthy procedures.
 Sedation dentistry will help you relax and can make you drowsy, so some patients do nod off.
 However, with our sedation methods, you are still in control of your body and are technically not put to sleep.

 To determine if you are healthy enough for sedation (most people are), we recommend that you schedule an appointment with our California dental office.
 We will meet with you to discuss the type of sedation that will be best for your procedure and the level of dental anxiety that you are experiencing.

 The most common form of sedation is taking a pill an hour before the procedure begins.
 One pill can help you to feel entirely relaxed and eliminate your fear of dentists.
 Most procedures, like teeth cleaning or fixing a simple cavity, do not necessarily hurt.
 With sedation, many people do not require additional medication.
 However, if you would like pain medication as well, we can give it to you after the sedation has taken effect.

-Most of the time, the sedation goes away within an hour of your procedure being complete.
-If you are more heavily sedated or put to sleep for oral surgery, it can take a couple of hours to feel normal but this is rare.
+Most of the time, the effects of sedation go away within an hour of your procedure being complete.
+If you are more heavily sedated or put to sleep for oral surgery, it can take a couple of hours to feel normal, but this is rare.
 In our Santa Clara dental office, we use the least amount of sedation to help you to feel completely relaxed and comfortable.
 Thus, it is effective without staying in your system for too long.